1 – A Paradigm Shift

 At the same time, many of the phenomena and realities dealt with in Soul-Centered Healing contradict what our Western paradigm says is real and what isn’t.
 Take for example the existence of spirits.
 SCH recognizes that beings exist who are conscious and aware, but who do not possess a physical body.
 It recognizes, too, that there are realms of spirits, and that there are certain conditions where spirits and humans can interact.

 From within an empirical paradigm, however, the very thought that spirits exist is non-sensical.
 You cannot have something made of nothing.
 So, the logical position is, “let’s not waste time and money researching nonsense.”

 Strict empirical science can be expected to adopt the same attitude toward Soul-Centered Healing as it has toward so many approaches to healing.
-It is an attitude that assumes these subtle realms are all nonsense.
+It is an attitude that assumes that these subtle realms are all nonsense.
 The same applies to so many of the phenomena that Soul-Centered Healing recognizes as energetic, psychic, and spiritual realities.
 They are phenomena and realities that cannot be fully understood or explained within a strictly empirical framework of thinking.

 This contradiction between paradigms needs to be acknowledged up-front.
 The limitations of empirical science force us intellectually and logically into an all-or-none position regarding psychic and spirit realities.
 For empirical science, there is no in-between.
 Either spirits (and other paranormal phenomena) exist and empirical science is wrong in its basic assumptions, or empirical science is correct, and any claims about spirits, past lives, or psychic phenomena, etc. must necessarily be delusions, fantasy, or deception.